JakeHigham/Calendar/README.md

 ## Usage

-- Use it to schedule your work day
+- Use it to schedule your work day!

 ## License